 Florence is a medium-sized city located in the state of Alabama.
 With a population of 40,026 people and 15 constituent neighborhoods, Florence is the 11th largest community in Alabama.

-Florence is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Florence isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Florence are a mix of both white- and blue-collar jobs.
 Overall, Florence is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Florence who work in sales jobs (14.03%), office and administrative support (12.07%), and food service (9.03%).
+There are especially a lot of people living in Florence who work in sales jobs (13.57%), office and administrative support (13.07%), and food service (8.21%).

 In addition, Florence is a college town.
 There are a lot of students in Florence attending college, and as a result Florence provides a number of services, amenities and opportunities geared to the needs and activities of students.

-The overall education level of Florence is somewhat higher than in the average US city of 21.84%: 26.69% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Florence who are college-educated is somewhat higher than the average US community of 21.84%: 27.06% of adults in Florence have at least a bachelor's degree.

 Florence is a very ethnically-diverse city.
 The people who call Florence home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Florence residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Florence include English, German, Italian, and Scots-Irish.
+Important ancestries of people in Florence include English, German, Scottish, and Italian.

 The most common language spoken in Florence is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and French.